 You have several alternatives to enrolling in these plans.
 You can simply decide to pay for your predictable dental and vision expenses without the bother of using a plan or being restricted to its providers.
 If you combine this with prudent shopping, you can achieve substantial savings.
 For example, Consumers' Checkbook rates dozens of local providers for optical services and has found prices one-fourth or more below (or above) the average for glasses or contact lenses are not uncommon.
 Also, most FEHB plans have unofficial plan benefits and discounts for eyewear from chains, without paying any extra premium.

 You have two other major alternatives for vision care.
 As for other categories of expense, employees (but not retirees) can establish a Flexible Spending Account (FSA) that covers vision along with other expenses.
 Or you can join a Consumer-Driven or High Deductible plan and use its savings account feature to pay for vision costs.
 You can even supplement a High Deductible plan's savings account with a LEXHCFSA.
-Either of these options gives employees the same tax advantage—about a one third saving—as a separate vision plan.
+Either of these options gives employees the same tax advantage as a separate vision plan.
 If you use any FEHB plan, of course, the government pays most of the premium.

 The primary advantages of joining a vision plan are that it enables you to lock in a provider discount as well as a tax saving while budgeting for your eye wear.
-You pay roughly $10, $20, or $30 a month (depending on your family size and which plan you select) knowing that each covered family member will be able to get a good deal on a refractive examination and one good set of eyewear.
+You pay roughly $10, $20, or $30 a month (depending on your family size) knowing that each covered family member will be able to get a good deal on a refractive examination and one good set of eyewear.